 -

-Nutrient density: Delivers skin-essential vitamins A, D, E, and K directly where they’re needed.
+Nutrient density: Naturally rich in the fat-soluble vitamins A, D, E, and K that skin loves.

 -